 d) When the President and Vice-Chancellor’s salary is being considered, the role of Chair of the Remuneration Committee will transfer to the Treasurer for this item only.
 In the absence of the Treasurer, the role of Chair will pass to another member of the Committee for this item only.

 a) and b) are ex-officio.
 Members appointed under c) shall serve for three years, renewable, but maximum length of service is normally six years.

 a) The Committee will invite the President and Vice-Chancellor and Director of Human Resources to attend part of the Committee’s meetings, as required, to consider the University’s Reward Strategy and practices and to provide information and answer any questions from the Committee.

-b) The University’s Director of Human Resources will provide the secretary to the Committee.
+b) The University’s Director of Human Resources will act as secretary to the Committee.

-The Committee will meet on the following dates during the period in question:
+The Committee will meet, as required, on the following dates during the period in question:

 - Tuesday 2 July 2024